react-native-elements/react-native-elements/docs/API/header.md

 ### Header customisability

 We wanted the Header to be as customisable as possible, so you are free to try different combinations of props.
+For example if you want to change left,center,right component's layout, try to play with ` innerContainerStyles `

 ```js
 <Header